 *Girl catching dollar bills photo courtesy of Shutterstock

 Once you have your I-20 form, you have completed one of the first steps to studying in the US.
-You will then be eligible to get your F-1 student visa, which will allow you to legally stay in the country and study in a US university full time!
+You will then be eligible to get your F-1 student visa where you’ll again go through a number of processes and steps.
+Nonetheless, all these will allow you to legally stay in the country and study in a US university full time!

 *Visa application photo thanks to Shutterstock